 Putting the needs of functions above the requirements of product teams reduces Agile’s effectiveness but many companies do not understand or simply ignore this fact.
-Leaders must optimize their organization and develop a culture that supports the transition from more traditional development processes to an Agile approach.
+Business leaders must optimize their organization and develop a company culture that supports the transition from more traditional development processes to an Agile approach.

 Moving from Functional to Product Allegiance

 Unfortunately, the move toward Agile requires cultural and organizational change – both of which can be difficult.
-Agile requires a culture of collaboration up and down the organization and the functional chieftains tend to resist what they see as a loss of influence.
+Agile requires a culture where teams promote collaboration up and down the organization and the functional chieftains tend to resist what they see as a loss of influence.
 Managing this change requires breaking the momentum of what your were doing yesterday in order to behave differently today.

-A first step is to clearly define the organziation and culture as they are today and then define what the culture needs to become.
+A first step to avoid functional silos getting in the way is to clearly define the organziation and culture as they are today and then define what the culture needs to become.
 Do not expect perfection from the start.
 First a child learns to crawl, and then walk, and then run.
 Your organization will follow a similar trajectory.
 Start small and build capabilities as you go.The next step is to clarify the roles and responsibilities in a new environment that will support rather than hinder your Agile implementation.
-Once these new roles have been implemented, and the teams understand the basics of the Agile methodologies, then manage the change by measuring behavior.
+Once these new roles have been implemented, and the cross functional teams understand the basics of the Agile methodologies, then manage the change by measuring behavior.
 Measurable changes in behavior are an early indicator that the organization has embraced the new process.

 Here’s an example to help you begin to identify the cultural drivers that support Agile implementation.One key behavioral change in implementing Agile methodologies is the use of User Stories, which replace the well known Marketing Requirements Document.
 The purpose of User Stories is to clarify how your customer wants to use your product.
 The value of the User Story is that is drives a cross-functional conversation regarding features and usability that leads to designs that delight customers.